rackerlabs/technical-blog/_posts/2014-11-03-jenkins-workers-using-jclouds-on-rpc.markdown

 ## Configure Dynamic Instance Creation

-To dynamically create an instance on-demand to run a build job you need to change the job configuration.
+To dynamically create an instance on demand to run a build job you need to change the job configuration.

 1. In the __Build Environment__ section, check __jclouds Instance Creation__
 1. Choose __Select Template from List__